Got a growing obsession with yummy Singaporean food? Toss a visit to the legendary Old Airport Road Food Centre into your Singapore itinerary!

-Although a little further afield than many of the other top Singapore hawker centres, the Old Airport Road Food Centre is a must for rounding out your appreciation of the city-state’s varied food scene.
+Sure, it’s further afield than other top Singapore hawker centres.
+But this hawker centre is a must for rounding out your appreciation of the food scene in Singapore.

-Not sure where to start?
-Familiarize yourself with some of the centre’s best foods and hawker stalls with this quick & easy guide…
+Not sure where to start exploring?
+Discover the best foods and hawker stalls at Old Airport Road Food Centre with this quick & easy guide…

 What to expect at Old Airport Road Food Centre

-If you’ve already been acquainted with other food courts in Singapore, you likely won’t be surprised by the wide variety of dishes available at the Old Airport Road Food Centre.
+Already spent time in other food courts in Singapore?
+Then you won’t be surprised by the variety of dishes available at the Old Airport Road Food Centre.

-Where & what to eat
+Where & what to eat at Old Airport Road Food Centre

-Like most hawker centres in Singapore, the best advice to find the best food at the Old Airport Road Food Centre is to follow your nose and the queues to the most popular stalls.
+Like most hawker centres in Singapore, my advice is the same: To find the best food her, follow your nose and the queues to the most popular stalls.

-- Nam Sing Hokkien Fried Mee (#01-32): Easily one of the most famous stalls at Old Airport Road Food Centre, the signature hokkien mee here—bursting with prawn, squid, eggs, bee hoon, and egg noodles—is a game-changer.
+- Nam Sing Hokkien Fried Mee (#01-32): This noodle joint is one of the most famous stalls here.
+The signature hokkien mee bursts with prawn, squid, eggs, bee hoon, and egg noodles.
+It’s a game-changer!
 Expect a long wait in the queue.

-- Toa Payoh Rojak (#01-108): One of the most popular specialties at this hawker centre is undoubtedly rojak.
-And this is the stall to try it.
-The rojak here is as fresh as it gets, featuring a mix of bean sprouts, spinach, and tofu topped with a sweet & savoury shrimp sauce and crushed peanuts.
+- Toa Payoh Rojak (#01-108): Rojak is one of the specialties at Old Airport Road Food Centre.
+And this is one of the best stalls to try it.
+The rojak here is as fresh as it gets.
+It features a mix of bean sprouts, spinach, and tofu topped with a sweet & savoury shrimp sauce and crushed peanuts.

-- Freshly Made Chee Cheong Fun (#01-155): For its silky texture, chee cheong fun quickly became one of my go-to delights on my trips to Singapore.
-This is the best place to get it at the Old Airport Road Food Centre.
-Try the char siew (BBQ pork) version for a dash of flavour that’ll change your appreciation of chee cheong fun forever.
+- Freshly Made Chee Cheong Fun (#01-155): For its silky texture, chee cheong fun became one of my go-to delights on my Singapore trips.
+This hawker stall is a great place to get it here.
+Try the char siew (BBQ pork) version.
+It’s got a dash of flavour that’ll change your appreciation of chee cheong fun forever.

-By MRT: The easiest way to get to Old Airport Road Food Centre is by MRT.
+By MRT: Via Singapore’s public transportation, the easiest way to get to the Old Airport Road Food Centre is by MRT.
 The closest MRT Station to the hawker centre is Dakota MRT (CC8) on the Circle Line.